Flathead Ford V8

 Early Ford flathead V8's are hard to upgrade, but are highly prized by collector car restorers.

 An updated design in 1937 had the water outlets relocated from the front of the heads to the top center of the heads.
-These were produced in 1937 and early 1938.

 A smaller, 136ci V8 flathead engine was introduced in 1937.
 Known as the "V8-60", it's meager 60 horsepower output made it an unpopular engine choice in American-built cars and trucks.
 Although dropped from U.S. made models several years later, the V8-60 powered several French and British-built Fords up into the 1950s.